hippityhopecodes/portfolio-sync/README.md

-# PortfolioSync - Investment Portfolio Aggregator
+# PortfolioSync - Investment Portfolio Manager

 A unified dashboard that aggregates investment data from Fidelity, Kraken, and Webull into a dark-themed interface.
 Built with Python, FastAPI, and modern web technologies.